-"Every student must file an official application for Candidacy for the Degree of "Master of Immunology" after completing one-half of their course requirements and at least one quarter before completing all degree requirements.
-The Candidacy for the Degree of Master form can be found online at: http://www.gradstudies.ucdavis.edu/forms/.
+Every student must file an official application for Candidacy for the Degree of "Master of Immunology" after completing one-half of their course requirements and at least one quarter before completing all degree requirements.
+Typically, this will be in Spring quarter of Yr 1.
+The Candidacy for the Degree of Master form can be found online at: https://grad.ucdavis.edu/forms..
 A completed form includes a list of courses the student will take to complete degree requirements.
-If changes must be made to the student's course plan after s/he has advanced to candidacy, the Graduate Adviser must recommend these changes to Graduate Studies.
-Students must have their Graduate Adviser and thesis committee Chair sign the candidacy form before it can be submitted to Graduate Studies.
-If the candidacy is approved, the Office of Graduate Studies will send a copy to: the Thesis Committee Chair, the GGI graduate staff person, and the student.
-If the Office of Graduate Studies determines that a student is not eligible for advancement, the department and the student will be told the reasons for the application's deferral.
-Some reasons for deferring an application include: grade point average below 3.0, outstanding "I" grades in required courses, or insufficient units."
+If changes must be made to the student's course plan after they have advanced to candidacy, the Graduate Adviser must recommend these changes to Graduate Studies.
+Students must have their Graduate Adviser, and for students in Plan 1 their Thesis Committee Chair, sign the candidacy form before it can be submitted to Graduate Studies.
+If the candidacy is approved, the Office of Graduate Studies will send a copy to the Thesis Committee Chair, the GGI graduate staff person, and the student.
+If the Office of Graduate Studies determines that a student is not eligible for advancement, the GGI program and the student will be told the reasons for the application's deferral.
+Some reasons for deferring an application include grade point average below 3.0, outstanding "I" grades in required courses, or insufficient units."